-C = Good
+- C = Good

-D = Satisfactory
+- D = Satisfactory

-E = Adequate
+- E = Adequate

-Fx = Fail, inadequate
+- Fx = Fail, inadequate

-F = Fail, totally inadequate
+- F = Fail, totally inadequate

 Exam 2 is graded on a two-point scale where students can either receive a passing grade (G) or a failing grade (U).
-Please note that all group members must be involved in every part of the group work and be able to answer for all parts of the assignment.
+All students should contact a TA (Teaching Assistant) to secure a placement in a group for home assignment.
+The deadline for setting a group is the end time of Lecture 5.
+If student does not contact TA by the date, one will not be able to complete Exam 2 during given academic term.
+Please note that all group members must be involved in every part of the group work and be able to answer questions on all parts of the assignment.
 Individual testing and grading within the group may occur.
 Discussion between groups is allowed but each group must produce its unique report.